How we evaluate gear

 Look for trail runners, hiking shoes, or firm walking shoes.
 Not ultra-cushioned running shoes.
 Not minimalist shoes.
 The sweet spot is something like a Salomon trail runner or a Merrell hiking shoe-firm sole, adequate cushioning, high drop, durable.

 For terrain-specific shoe picks and reviews, read our best rucking shoes by terrain guide.
-We test shoes on pavement, gravel, trail, and mixed terrain and tell you where each excels.
+We rank shoes by pavement, gravel, trail, and mixed terrain so you can pick by the surfaces you actually ruck on.

 Accessories that actually matter

 Not all rucking accessories are created equal.
-We rank them by importance.
+Here's where to spend and where to skip.

 Water bottle or hydration bladder.
-You need hydration accessible during your ruck.
-A 20-ounce water bottle on a loop, or a 2-3 liter hydration bladder with a drinking tube.
+A Nalgene Wide-Mouth 32 oz bottle on a loop, or a Source WXP 3L bladder with a drinking tube.
 Dehydration compromises performance and increases injury risk.

 Reflective vest or gear.
-If you're rucking on roads, especially in low light, reflective gear increases visibility.
-A reflective vest or ankle bands are cheap and genuinely important for road safety.
+On roads in low light, a reflective vest or ankle bands are cheap and important for safety.

 Rucking-specific gloves.
-Gloves designed for rucking are mostly marketing.
-Regular work gloves or no gloves work fine, unless you're rucking in extreme cold (below 20°F regularly).
+Regular work gloves or no gloves work fine unless you're regularly below 20°F.

 GPS watches.
-You have a phone.
-Your phone can track distance, pace, heart rate, and everything else a smartwatch can do.
-A watch is nice if you're doing competitive event training, but it's not necessary.
+Your phone tracks distance, pace, and heart rate.
+A watch is a nice upgrade for competitive event training, not a necessity.

 Compression gear.
-Compression sleeves, compression shorts, compression everything-there's no evidence that compression helps with rucking performance or recovery.
+No evidence compression helps rucking performance or recovery.
 It's a marketing category.

 Gear by budget tier